Chirp and Programming Your Radio

 Chirp Files (.img)

-These are Chirp files you can use for programming your radio
+These are Chirp files you can use for programming your radio.
+All files are for the Baofeng UV-5R unless otherwise indicated.

-These are Chirp files you can use for programming your radio
+These are Chirp files you can use for programming your radio.
+All files are for the Baofeng UV-5R unless otherwise indicated.

 Chirp PDF Files

-These are PDF files refleccting the Frequencies in some of the Chirp (.img) files
+These are PDF files reflecting the Frequencies in some of the Chirp (.img) files shown above.

-These are PDF files refleccting the Frequencies in some of the Chirp (.img) files
+These are PDF files reflecting the Frequencies in some of the Chirp (.img) files shown above.

 Frequencies - Not in Chirp